nvdaes/cursorLocator/readme.md

 ## Commands ##

-You can modify the gestures to the following commands, trought the NVDA's menu > Preferences submenu > Input gestures dialog.
+You can modify the gestures to the following commands trought the NVDA's menu, Preferences submenu, Input gestures dialog:

 * NVDA+control+shift+l: When possible, reports the lenght of the current line (System caret category).
 * Not assigned: Shows the Cursor Locator settings dialog (Config category).